Capitalization of patent expenses

 I have just reviewed a balance sheet prepared by a company that has capitalized , and continues to capitalize patent expenses, including legal and filing fees, and then amortizes the expense over a fixed term of x years.
 While this may have the advantage of smoothing the monthly amortization expense, I have not previously seen such treatment.
-I have always expensed patent expenses as incurred since there can be no assurance of any specific patent application being granted, nor of any commercial value being achievable from the granting of a specific patent.
+I have always expensed patent expenses as incurred since there can be no garauntee of any specific patent application being granted, nor of any commercial value being achievable from the granting of a specific patent.

 What is the general concensus of whether to capitalize or expense?